DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 > The exact syntax of the SPC depends on the Secrets store provider.
 The example given above corresponds to HashiCorp Vault, but the "parameters" syntax can differ greatly according to the provider.
 For instance Google Secret Manager relies on [other keys](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/blob/main/examples/app-secrets.yaml.tmpl).

-It replaces the Kubernetes Secret that was created with:
+It replaces the Kubernetes Secret that would have been created with (don't do that here!):

 ```shell
 kubectl create secret generic odmdbsecret --from-literal=db-user=myadmin@mypostgresqlserver \